alysyawafa/CAFE-SHOP-SYSTEM/README.md

 ## Project Overview

-This project consists of two interconnected applications with a shared database, designed to simulate a Cafe ordering system and a Delivery system.
-The Cafe application is used by staff to manage orders, while the Delivery application is used by riders to fulfill delivery tasks.
+This project consists of two interconnected applications with a shared database, designed to simulate a Cafe Ordering System and a Delivery System.
+The Cafe application is used by the staff to manage orders, while the Delivery application is used by riders to fulfill delivery tasks.

 ## Applications Involved